 Keep it simple, keep it short, be polite and respect their time.

 And now you are growing your LinkedIn connections, engage with them.
 Comment/like useful articles they share, and congratulate them on their new job or promotion.
-Throw in some advice based on your personal experience.
+Throw in some comments based on your personal experience.
 Ask questions.
 Make introductions between people you know who don’t know each other but should (I love this one!)

-Meetups
+Meetups & Events

 The tech community in Japan hosts some excellent meetups and events and these can be a great way to meet new people and connect for jobs (as well as learn something new, of course).